 9.2 In the event of a joinder, references to the arbitration that was first commenced shall be retained, unless the parties agree otherwise.

-9.3 If the new party joined to the arbitration does not agree with the composition of the arbitral tribunal, it shall have a period of fifteen (15) days to request that the Arbitral Tribunal be reconstituted in accordance with the provisions of Article 11.1 (b).
+9.3 If the new party joined to the arbitration does not agree with the composition of the Arbitral Tribunal, it shall have a period of fifteen (15) days to request that the Arbitral Tribunal be reconstituted in accordance with the provisions of Article 11.1 (b).

 10.3 The arbitrators may be of French or foreign nationality.
 They must enjoy full civil rights and exercise or have exercised a function of commercial, technical, legal, financial or industrial responsibility.

-12.1 The arbitrator shall be impartial and independent of the parties at the time of acceptance of his or her appointment and shall remain so until the final arbitral award has been made or the proceedings are otherwise terminated.
+12.1 The arbitrator shall be impartial and independent of the parties at the time of acceptance of his or her appointment and shall remain so until the final arbitral award has been made or the proceedings are otherwise terminated

-12.2 In this respect, the arbitrator shall, before accepting his or her mission, submit a declaration of acceptance, availability, impartiality and independence to the Court.
+12.2 In this respect, the arbitrator shall, before accepting his or her mission, submit a declaration of acceptance, availability, impartiality and independence to the Chamber.
 He or she must disclose all the facts or circumstances which, from the point of view of a reasonable third party having knowledge of the relevant facts and circumstances, would give rise to justifiable doubts as to his or her impartiality or independence.
-The Court shall communicate this information to the parties.
+The Chamber shall communicate this information to the parties.

-12.3 Likewise, after accepting his or her mission, the arbitrator shall immediately notify the Court and the parties of any facts or circumstances of the same nature as those referred to in Article 12.2, concerning his or her impartiality or independence which may arise during the arbitration.
+12.3 Likewise, after accepting his or her mission, the arbitrator shall immediately notify the Chamber and the parties of any facts or circumstances of the same nature as those referred to in Article 12.2, concerning his or her impartiality or independence which may arise during the arbitration.

-13.1 The challenge of an arbitrator, based on an allegation of lack of independence or impartiality or on any other ground, shall be initiated by the submission to the Court of a statement specifying the facts and circumstances on which the challenge is based.
+13.1 The challenge of an arbitrator, based on an allegation of lack of independence or impartiality or on any other ground, shall be initiated by the submission to the Chamber of a statement specifying the facts and circumstances on which the challenge is based.

 13.2 Under penalty of foreclosure, the challenge of an arbitrator may only be made within fifteen (15) days following the notification of his or her declaration of independence and impartiality, or within fifteen (15) days following the date on which the party making the challenge was informed of the facts or circumstances on which it relies in support of its challenge.
 In exceptional circumstances, a party may request that these time limits be extended once for fifteen (15) days.

-13.3 After having conducted an adversarial investigation which may not exceed fifteen (15) days following receipt of the challenge request, the President of the Court shall rule on the challenge by a decision without justification and not subject to appeal.
+13.3 After having conducted an adversarial investigation which may not exceed fifteen (15) days following receipt of the challenge request, the President of the Chamber shall rule on the challenge by a decision without justification and not subject to appeal.

 13.4 The challenge request is no longer admissible after the arbitral award has been made.